 In the past, it would take Abdul three days to sell his produce.
-He would rent a tri-cycle/rickshaw van to take his produce to the market at a cost of BDT 1.25 per kilogram.
+He would rent a tricycle/rickshaw van to take his produce to the market at a cost of BDT 1.25 per kilogram.
 Now, the aggregator weighs, packs and hauls this produce to the market directly from the farm.
-Abdul saves fifty percent on transportation cost, because the aggregator hires a larger motorized vehicle and the cost is share among all the farmers.
+Abdul saves fifty percent on transportation cost because the aggregator hires a larger motorized vehicle and the cost is shared among all the farmers.

 Once at the market, the aggregator negotiates for the collective to get better prices.
 Markets in Bangladesh are unregulated and have a long forward chain, making smallholder farmers vulnerable to market manipulation.
-Traders often charge 10 percent extra to cover transportation, loss and wastage.
-With Loop, the aggregator has collective bargaining power--traders usually provide better prices and facilities when they can by larger quantities.
+Traders often charge 10 percent extra to cover transportation, loss, and wastage.
+With Loop, the aggregator has collective bargaining power–traders usually provide better prices and facilities when they can buy larger quantities.
 Because they are dealing in bulk, the traders charge less to cover loss and wastage.
 Abdul’s aggregator was able to negotiate three percent.

 Already working with thousands of farmers in India, the Loop initiative has a goal of reaching 1000 farmers, like Abdul, in Bangladesh before the end of the project.